update method

 body must contain a JSON-encoded FHIR resource, and the request headers

-must contain Content-Type: application/fhir+json
+must contain Content-Type: application/fhir+json.
+The resource must

-element having an identical value to the ID in the REST
+contain an id element having an identical value to the ID in the REST

 path of the request.
 On success, the response body contains a JSON-encoded